bjbraams/calendars/comp-fd/_includes/past.md

 2025-05-26 to 30: [IUTAM Summer School on Gravity Currents in the Environment (2025)](https://iutam.org/events/iutam-summer-school-on-gravity-currents-in-the-environment "Focuses on gravity currents in environmental fluid mechanics.
 Topics include density-driven flows, numerical modeling, and applications in oceanography, meteorology, and environmental engineering."), Udine, Italy.

 **2025-06-02 to 05: [IUTAM Symposium on Nonlinear Dynamics of Systems and Structures for Green Energy Conversion (2025)](https://iutam.org/events/iutam-symposium-on-nonlinear-dynamics-of-systems-and-structures-for-green-energy-conversion "Focuses on nonlinear dynamics in green energy systems.
 Topics include vibrational energy harvesting, nonlinear structural dynamics, and computational modeling for renewable energy applications."), Senigallia, Italy**.

+2025-06-02 to 13: [Algorithms for Multiphysics Models in the Post-Moore's Law Era (2025)](https://sites.google.com/msu.edu/modeling-beyond-moore/ "This workshop focuses on algorithms for multiphysics models, covering numerical methods for coupled systems in the post-Moore’s Law era.
+Topics include scalable solvers, reduced-order modeling, and applications in fluid dynamics and materials, emphasizing computational efficiency."), Los Alamos, NM, USA.

 2025-06-02 to 13: [YITP International Molecule-Type Workshop on Hydrodynamics of Low-Dimensional Interacting Systems Advances, Challenges, and Future Directions (2025)](https://www.yukawa.kyoto-u.ac.jp/seminar/s53402?lang=en-GB "This workshop explores hydrodynamics in low-dimensional systems, focusing on fluid dynamics, quantum hydrodynamics, and computational modeling.
 Topics include transport properties, collective modes, and applications in condensed matter, emphasizing theoretical and numerical advancements."), Kyoto, Japan.